jackaudio/new-session-manager/README.md

 ## Fork and License
-This is a fork of non-session-manager, by Jonathan Moore Liles <male@tuxfamily.net> http://non.tuxfamily.org/ under the GNU GENERAL PUBLIC LICENSE  Version 2, June 1991.
+This is a fork of non-session-manager, by Jonathan Moore Liles <male@tuxfamily.net> http://non.tuxfamily.org/ which was released the GNU GENERAL PUBLIC LICENSE  Version 2, June 1991.

-All files, except nsm.h kept in this repository are GPL "version 2 of the License, or (at your option) any later version."
+All files, except nsm.h kept in this fork were GPL "version 2 of the License, or (at your option) any later version."

 `nsm.h` is licenced under the ISCL.

-Build files and FLTK definitions have no license header and will be removed.
+New-Session-Manager changed the license to GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
+See file COPYING

+## Build
 The current repository builds the original `nsmd` and `jackpatch`.

-## Build
 Dependencies are jack2 and liblo, the OSC library.
 The build system is meson.